 When You Need an Army Court Martial Lawyer at Fort Campbell

 The hard-hitting military criminal defense lawyers at Gonzalez & Waddington have earned a reputation for representing Soldiers at Army installations such as Fort Campbell.
 If you are stationed at Fort Campbell and are accused of a military offense, then retaining the most aggressive criminal defense lawyer can be the difference between losing your career and family versus winning your case or saving your career.
 Our court-martial defense lawyers represent Fort Campbell Soldiers in both UCMJ and administrative matters to include defending Airmen accused of sexual assault, murder, and other offenses under military law.

 Unlike the majority of civilian defense attorneys or your free Army attorney, pleading guilty is not something we commonly do.
 Our attorneys compel the Army to prove their case.
 We take nearly every case to trial and fight the allegations in front of a military jury.

 Our US Army court-martial victories speak for themselves.
 The accused Soldier and his or her desired outcome is our principal concern.
 Our criminal defense lawyers maintain smaller caseloads than the usual appointed US Army military defense attorney so that we can concentrate on every trial separately.
 Your case will not be outsourced to a random attorney and we will not force you into pleading guilty at the eleventh hour.
 Our military criminal defense lawyers have successfully fought US Army court-martial and administrative separation cases in the U.S. and globally.

 Fort Campbell Court Martial Attorneys

-If you or a loved one are stationed at Fort Campbell and are suspected of a military offense such as sex assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then call our court martial attorneys today.
+If you or a loved one are stationed at Fort Campbell and are suspected of a military offense such as sexual assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then call our court-martial attorneys today.

 The Legacy of Fort Campbell